 Cream OR Milk to serve

-- Place Caster Sugar and Gelling Powder (OR Agar) in a saucepan, and mix to combine.
-This will prevent the gelling powder (OR Agar) from getting lumpy.
+- Place Caster Sugar and Gelling Powder (OR Agar Agar) in a saucepan, and mix to combine.
+This will prevent the gelling powder from getting lumpy. *Note: If you use Agar Agar Powder, use it according to the instruction on the package.

 - Make good strong coffee. *Note: I have tried to make jelly with 400ml and also with 500ml, and I liked the texture of the jelly made with 450ml the best.
 However, it doesn’t really matter.
 Less coffee makes firmer jelly and more coffee makes softer jelly, only slightly.